Sri Sri Radha Krishna Temple: Events and festivals

 The temple houses a natural amphitheater with the capacity to accommodate thousands.
 From March through October the temple usually holds entertainments such as art and photography displays, tour guides, cuisine tasting, cultural exhibits on India, a gala pageant of the epic Ramayana, the burning of a 20 ft high effigy of the demon Ravana, weddings and receptions, guided llama tours, and fireworks.
 There is a gift shop on site as well.
 There are many different visitors such as schools, scout troops, summer or senior organizations, and family reunions.

 Annually, the biggest celebration in the Western Hemisphere of the Holi festival (also known as the Festival of Colors) is held here, typically teaching a Hindu message to a vast audience of diverse ages and religious backgrounds.
 Visitors can buy different colored powder (gulaal) imported from India, to throw at each other and into the air at specific times throughout the day, while live bands perform music.
 A replica of Holika the witch is burned in a bonfire.

 Weekly services

-The services at the Krishna temple are open to the public every day from 6:00 am to 7:30 pm.
-Every Sunday at 5:00 pm, a feast and regular services are held and are open to students.
-Free yoga and meditation classes are also available.
+The services at the Krishna temple are open to the public every day from 10:00 am to 8:00 pm.
+Daily a vegetarian buffet from 12:00pm to 6:00pm for a price of $10 per Adult and $5 per Child is served.
+Other regular services are also held and are open to students.